-Starting in the summer 2016, UW-Eau Claire students have the chance to participate in the Field School Program in Peru.
-Students will have the opportunity to take classes and carry out practical work in research programs led by faculty members and scholars at the Pontificia Universidad Católica del Perú (PUCP).
+UW-Eau Claire students have the chance to participate on exchange in Peru.
+Students will have the opportunity to take classes in Spanish alongside Peruvian students and learn from faculty members and scholars at the Pontificia Universidad Católica del Perú (PUCP).